nikrays/zapret2/docs/manual.en.md

 - arg: [standard direction](#standard-direction)
 - arg: dn - the number N following 'd' in a DHT message

 DHT uses the bencode format for transmitting messages. 'd' represents the directory data type.
 DHT messages typically start with 'd1' or 'd2' and end with 'e' (end).
-Some DPIs have these exact signatures hardcoded—only 'd1' or 'd1'+'d2'.
+Some DPIs have these exact signatures hardcoded-only 'd1' or 'd1'+'d2'.
 However, one can use 'd3', 'd4', etc., if the content is edited correctly without violating the bencode format.
 This is what this function does.
 It only works on payloads with the "dht" type.

 ## Other Functions